 Maolan Moutain is an excellent spot for watching the sunrise.
 But going during the day is just as nice.

 6 & 7.
 Explore and watch the sunset at Shuishe Pier

 Then cycle back to Shuishe Pier (水社碼頭) and explore all the highlights around the pier.

 Find Hanbi Trail (涵碧步道), a lakeside trail at Shuishe Pier.
-It is a 1.5km trail that meanders through several historical sites including the Christian Church, Apricot platform, and Chiang Kai-Shek Memorial Pavilion.
+It is a 1.5km trail that meanders through several historical sites, including the Christian Church, Apricot Platform, and Chiang Kai-Shek Memorial Pavilion.

 At the west end of the trail, there is an open space area where Yule Pavilion is located.
-Many people gather here in the late afternoon and wait for the sun to set.
+Many people gather here late afternoon and wait for the sun to set.
 Hopefully, you can catch a gorgeous sunset too.

 And that’s the end of day 1 of your Sun Moon Lake tour.
 Return the bike the same day or keep it until the next morning.

 Things to do in Sun Moon Lake on Day 2: Ferry boats & Ropeway

 Day 2 of the Sun Moon Lake itinerary is all about ferry boats and ropeway.
 Get up early and get a day pass for the ferry boats.
 The first boat leaves at 9:00 am at Shuishe Pier.
 And the last boat returns back to Shuishe Pier at 5:40 pm.
 Follow the purple pins on the map and see the location of all the attractions mentioned below.